Establishing and Grazing Native Warm Season Grass: How Average Daily Gain and Internal Parasite Burden are Affected in Weaned Lambs

 • Crop Production: cropping systems

-My proposed solution is to establish a Native Warm Season Grass (NWSG) pasture for weaned lambs.
-The NWSG pasture will consist of mostly Big Bluestem, Little Bluestem, and Indiangrass.
+My proposed solution was to establish an approximate 1.2 acre Native Warm Season Grass (NWSG) pasture for weaned lambs.
+The NWSG pasture consists of mostly Big Bluestem, Little Bluestem, and Indiangrass, and was planted on May 1st, 2021 using a No-Till Truax seed drill.
 These native plants are more sustainable because they require minimal, if any, fertilization and are prolific growers once established.
 They are also more drought tolerant, which is more common during hot summers in the South, because of deeper root systems.
 Each species has different maturity rates and can help to establish vigorous growth during the entire warm season growing period.
 NWSG’s grow more erect and the average growth point is around six inches above the soil surface.
 The proposed research is that the taller growing grasses will allow the weaned lambs to graze at head height or slightly higher heights and avoid grazing so close to the ground where the Barber Pole Worm is more commonly found.
 NWSG establishment is more common in cattle operations, but the proposed research is to investigate the effectiveness of their use in small ruminant operations, specifically with sheep.
 The other proposed benefit of establishing NWSG pastures for weaned lambs is better weight gains both from reduced internal parasite burden and from grazing nutritious warm season grass versus cool season perennial forage Tall Fescue KY-31 variety.
 It has been well documented that KY-31 variety Tall Fescue creates performance issues in livestock in climates such as the Southeast, due to the fungal endophyte located within the plant.
 While the fungal endophyte gives the plant improved drought tolerance and survivability it also can cause poor livestock performance when it is consumed in large amounts by livestock.
 Common symptoms in livestock are delayed hair shedding and heat stress, along with reduced weight gain while grazing this KY-31 variety during hotter summer months.
 Giving the weaned lambs a grass that doesn’t cause these performance symptoms could lead to higher overall weight gains and growing marketable lambs (60-75 lb. live weight) sooner.
 This would be particularly helpful in hitting the target market dates around ethnic holidays such as Ramadan, commonly beginning and ending in the months of May and June.
 The other economic benefit would be reduced lamb deaths due to reduced internal parasite burden.

-To test this hypothesis, it will take two years to get final results.
-The first year, 2021, will be used to establish and maintain a Native Warm Season Grass (NWSG) mix pasture of roughly 1.25 acre in size.
-This will require eradicating any cool season perennials and other weeds from the existing pasture.
-NWSG mix will be established via no-till methods and with help from Jason Smith, NC Wildlife Resource Commission Biologist.
+To test this hypothesis, it took two years to get final results.
+The first year, 2021, was used to establish and maintain a Native Warm Season Grass (NWSG) mix pasture of roughly 1.2 acres in size.
+Any cool season perennials and other weeds were eliminated from the existing pasture using Glyphosate treatment after grazing a cover crop of Oats and Crimson Clover.
+One Glyphosate burn down was done April 2nd, 2021.
+Then a follow-up burn down of Glyphosate, along with pre-emergent Panoramic, was performed the day of planting on May 1st, 2021.
+The NWSG mix was established via no-till methods and with help from Jason Smith, NC Wildlife Resource Commission Biologist.
 Jason brings a wealth of NWSG knowledge and experience with many years helping producers establishing successful NWSG plantings in North Carolina.
-He will assist with drill calibration and NWSG seeding recommendations for the planting.
-He will also monitor initial establishment growth and any further recommendations in year two.
+He calibrated the seed drill according to NWSG seeding recommendations for the planting.
+Jason has assisted with monitoring initial establishment growth and giving recommendations on any post planting treatment of weed pressure.
+He recommended mowing in January 2022 and Prescribed Burn if possible in year two.
 In Jason's experience the first year should be used for establishing a good root system and monitoring plant competition and its effects on survivability.

-In year two, 2022, a contemporary group of lambs will be separated at weaning time.
-The contemporary groups will consist of roughly 40 lambs total.
-One group will be put on the established NWSG pasture and rotationally grazed with electric netting and temporary water tanks.
-Another group will be divided and rotationally grazed on our base cool season perennial KY-31 Tall Fescue with a mix of warm season annual forbs and weeds/grasses.
-Electric netting will also be used and temporary water tanks.
-Breeding groups of lambs will be sired by at least two different Rams.
-Contemporary groups will be comprised of lambs from both sires to avoid bias and more inconclusive results due to poor on-farm testing setup.
+In year two, 2022, a contemporary group of lambs were separated at weaning time.
+One group was put on the established NWSG pasture and rotationally grazed with electric netting and temporary water tanks.
+Another group was divided and rotationally grazed on our base cool season perennial KY-31 Tall Fescue with a mix of warm season annual forbs and weeds/grasses.
+Electric netting was used and temporary water tanks.
+Breeding groups of lambs were sired by at least two different Rams.
+Contemporary groups were comprised of lambs from both sires to avoid bias and more inconclusive results due to poor on-farm testing setup.

-Lambs from both groups will be weaned the same day, weighed on our W100 Gallagher weight scale for performance records, FEC sample taken, and then wormed with Prohibit (Levamisole) sheep drench before exiting the sheep working system.
-Prohibit was recommended because it only lasts about 48 hours in the sheep’s system and therefore there is no long residual effect that may skew FEC data.
-I later found out from Dr. Andrew Weaver, NCSU Small Ruminant Extension Specialist, that this is standard protocol in many other FEC/Parasite Resistance studies as well to use the shorter active life Prohibit wormer.
-Prohibit wormer is negligible cost and will be incurred by LeeDer Farm during the study.
-All lambs will be kept together as one group for 14 days and fed 1% body weight a 16% lamb grower feed, with coccidistat, to start everyone on an equal playing field.
-The lamb grower feed will be given 6 times in the 14 day equalization period.
+Lambs from both groups were weaned the same day, weighed on our W100 Gallagher weight scale for performance records, FEC sample taken, and then dewormed with Prohibit sheep drench before exiting the sheep working system.
+All lambs were kept together as one group for 7 days and fed 1% body weight a 16% lamb grower feed, with coccidistat, to start everyone on an equal playing field.
+The lamb grower feed were given 3 times in the 7 day equalization period.

-After 14 days, each contemporary group will be weighed again, wormed with Prohibit, second FEC sample taken, and divided and placed in their respective NWSG or Cool Season Perennial pasture.
-Each group will be fed the same sheep mineral and have full access to cool, clean water from our pressurized watering system.
-Actual weights will be conducted every 2 weeks during the testing period, mainly on Saturdays or Sundays, due to our full-time job responsibilities.
-Weights will be taken for 2 months (~60 days post-weaning), resulting in at least six different weight recordings.
-During the grazing trial FEC samples will be conducted at two week intervals for both groups to see if there is any statistical difference between the two groups.
-This will result in six FEC samples during the testing period to hopefully show further proof of reduced parasite burden while grazing NWSG pastures in the immediate post-weaning period of lambs.
-Dr. Andrew Weaver, NCSU Small Ruminant Extension Specialist, will help with FEC sampling analysis and statistical analysis of results at the end of the study.
-Lastly, forage will be tested for protein levels, species composition, and TDN levels before lambs enter the pastures to get a representative comparison.
-Dr. Deidre Harmon, NCSU Extension Livestock Specialist, will assist with species composition and forage sampling during the trial.
-Species composition will be important in the NWSG contemporary group to determine if the lambs performed better due to other species besides NWSG.
+After seven days, each contemporary group were weighed again and divided and placed in their respective NWSG or Cool Season Perennial pasture.
+Each group were fed the same sheep mineral and have full access to cool, clean water from our pressurized watering system.
+Actual weights were conducted every 2 weeks during the testing period, mainly on Saturdays or Sundays, due to our full-time job responsibilities.
+During the grazing trial FEC samples were collected at two week intervals for both groups to see if there is any statistical difference between the two groups.
+This resulted in six FEC samples during the testing period to hopefully show further proof of reduced parasite burden while grazing NWSG pastures in the immediate post-weaning period of lambs.
+Lastly, forage will be tested for protein levels and TDN levels before lambs enter the pastures to get a representative comparison.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.